Noncommutative Cotlar identities for groups acting on tree-like structures: Introduction

 \end{ltheorem}

 The boundedness of $H$ in Theorem \ref{thm:TheoremC} can be obtained by showing directly that \eqref{eq:CotlarFactor} holds.
 Alternatively, it is known that, in the discrete case, a group is left-orderable iff it acts on $\RR$ by order-preserving homeomorphisms.
 The observation that $\RR$ is a UAC space allows us to prove the result as a consequence of Theorem \ref{thm:TheoremB}.
 In principle, proving Cotlar's identity gives just that the $L_p$-norm grows like $\sO(p^\beta)$ with $\beta = \log_2(1 + \sqrt{2})$, as $p \to \infty$.
 Nevertheless, a more careful argument allows us to show that the constant can be lowered down to the optimal order $\sO(p)$, as long as $m(g) \overline{m(g^{-1})} = -1$ for $g \in \sG \setminus \{e\}$, see Corollary \ref{cor:OptConstantGroup}.
 It is also worth noticing that the above transforms for left-orderable group algebras can be seen as a particular example of the Hilbert transforms associated with Arveson's subdiagonal algebras \cite{Arveson1967Analytic}, for which the weak type $(1,1)$ was proved by Randrianantoanina \cite{Randrianantoanina1998Hilbert}, see also \cite[Theorem 8.4]{PiXu2003}.
 Therefore our geometric model in Theorem \ref{thm:TheoremB} generalizes simultaneously Mei and Ricard's free Hilbert transforms and subdiagonal Hilbert transforms, recovering the best known constants in both cases.
+Left-orderable groups include: \begin{itemize} \item Torsion-free Abelian groups; \item Torsion-free nilpotent groups; \item Free groups $\FF_r$; \item Braid groups $B_n$; \item Right-angled Artin groups; \item Baumslag-Solitar groups $\BS(1, n)$ for $n \geq 2$; \item Surface groups; \item The Thompson group $F$. \end{itemize} It is possible to obtain explicit examples of $L_p$-bounded Fourier multipliers satisfying Cotlar's identity in each of these families of groups.
+Furthermore, there are known examples of left-orderable groups that have Serre's property $(\mathrm{FA})$.
+For instance, let $\widetilde{\PSL}_2(\RR) \onto \PSL_2(\RR)$ be the universal cover of $\PSL_2(\RR)$ and let $D(2,3,7) \subseteq \PSL_2(\RR)$ be the $(2,3,7)$-triangular group.
+Then, the lifting $\Gamma$ of $D(2,3,7)$ to $\widetilde{\PSL}_2(\RR)$ is an example of a group with Serre's property $(\mathrm{FA})$ that is also left-orderable \cite{Bergman1991Orderable, CornulierKar2011, Khoi2003cut, Serre1980Trees}.